-Government subsidies to the fisheries and aquaculture sector
+Public expenditure in the fishery and aquaculture sector

 State aid rules for fisheries and aquaculture

-As a rule, Member States have to notify the Commission on any State aid scheme they wish to put in place, and may not implement the scheme before the Commission has declared that it complies with the Treaty.
-(See Article 2 of Regulation 659/1999 and Article 2 of Regulation 794/2004).
+If none of these two specific cases is applicable, then each member state has to notify to the Commission any state aid scheme it wishes to put in place or any state aid is intends to grant, and may not implement the scheme or grant the aid before the Commission has declared that it complies with the Treaty.
+(See Article 2 of Council regulation 659/1999 and Article 2 of Commission regulation 794/2004).

 How is the notification done?

-The notification is important.
-If a Member State puts a State aid scheme in place without notifying it to the Commission and waiting for its approval, the State aid will be considered unlawful (see Article 1, point f of Regulation 659/1999 ).
-In addition, after analysis, if the scheme is considered not compatible with the common market, the beneficiaries will be ordered to pay back the aid that they have received (see Article 14 of this regulation).
+If a member state puts in place a state aid scheme or grants individual aid without notifying it to the Commission or without having obtained its approval of the notified scheme or aid, the state aid or state aid scheme will be considered unlawful (see Article 1, point (f) of Council Regulation 659/1999 ).
+In addition, the beneficiaries of an unlawful aid will in principle be ordered to pay back the aid. (see Article 14 of this Regulation).

 When is a notification not needed?

 Certain types of state aid to the fisheries and aquaculture sector are deemed to be compatible with the internal market, and therefore do not have to wait for approval by the Commission before they are put in place.
 A notification is not needed in case of:

 1. types of aid covered by a block exemption regulation (Commission Regulation 736/2008 - the block exemption regulation in the fisheries sector expired on 31.12.2013 and the next Fishery and Aquaculture Block Exemption Regulation is planned to be adopted by the Commission by the end of 2014)

 2. de minimis aid (Commission Regulation 717/2014; see below).